steffest/naphta/release/ReadMe.txt

 Name: NAPTHA

-An OoldSkool demo inspired by a live performance I attended and captured of "NAFT", a Belgian Live Analog Techno band.
+An OldSkool demo inspired by a live performance I attended and captured of "NAFT", a Belgian Live Analog Techno band.

 The main song is based on "Paroxysm" by Naft.